Updated Jan. 10, 2019

 A gap year refers to the year before college when some students decide to defer admissions to college for travel, work, or alternative methods of study.
 In other words, a gap year is a break from traditional school and a time to explore the world, oneself, or a meaningful cause before four or more years of rigorous study.

 In several countries, a gap year has long been the norm for high school graduates.
 However, this practice has only recently been significantly embraced in the United States.
-Harvard Dean of Admissions William Fitzsimmons added substantial momentum to the movement with his article advocating for gap years, “Time Out or Burn Out.”
-An when Malia Obama announced she was taking a gap year before attending Harvard, curiosity about gap years increased even more in the U.S.
+William Fitzsimmons, Dean of Admissions and Financial Aid at Harvard College; Marlyn E. McGrath, Director of Admissions at Harvard College; and Charles Ducey, Adjunct Lecturer in Psychology at Harvard Graduate School of Education added substantial momentum to the movement with their article advocating for gap years, “Time Out or Burn Out.”
+And when Malia Obama announced she was taking a gap year before attending Harvard, curiosity about gap years increased even more in the U.S.

 Should Your Child Consider a Gap Year?